About Air Conditioning Inspections

 The Energy Performance of Buildings (Certificates and Inspections) (England and Wales) Regulations 2007 require inspection of all air conditioning systems.
 Since January 2009 all air conditioning systems above 250 kW must be inspected, and since January 2011 those over 12 kW must also be inspected by certified air conditioning inspectors.
 Lodgement of air conditioning inspection reports became mandatory in April 2012.

-CIBSE accredits air conditioning inspectors capable of working on both simple (Level 3 Only) & complex systems (Level 3&4) - see below.
+CIBSE certifies air conditioning inspectors capable of working on both simple (Level 3 Only) & complex systems (Level 3&4) - see below.

 Air Conditioning Systems Explained